-Resources: Working with Grief and Loss
+Resources: Working with Grief, Loss and Death

-Resources for Grieving Loss ~
+Resources for Grieving Loss and Death ~

 Grieving loss consciously is at the center of the spiritual path.
 It is soul work — healthy, cleansing, and intelligent.
 The process allows us to metabolize the pain of loss and continue living.
 It lets us open to love.
 By honoring what has passed away, we are free to embrace the life that is here.